 Creating a single record from multiple records in SAS using a Data Step

-Note that some subjects ids have three diagnosis codes, some two, and one (id 4) only one.
-How do you obtain a frequency ID 1 had code 55 as the 1st diagnosis and ID 2 has this same code listed as d3.?
+Note that some subjects’ ids have three diagnosis codes, some two, and one (id 4) only one.
+How do you obtain a frequency ID 1 with code 55 as the 1st diagnosis and ID 2 with this code listed as d3.?

 It is difficult to create a frequency distribution of this data.